 Skip to the content.

-Methods Sample 1 w/ short reverb Sample 2 w/ short reverb Sample 1 w/ long reverb Sample 2 w/ long reverb
+Methods Sample 1 w/ long reverb Sample 2 w/ long reverb Sample 1 w/ short reverb Sample 2 w/ short reverb

 Wet